oraclespainpresales/WorkshopVBCS-Takephoto/00/readme.md

 ![](./images/oci-apikey-10.png)
 </details>
 <details>
-  <summary>2.- Acessing Visual Builder Studio and WorkSpace using Visual Builder Cloud Service</summary>
+  <summary>2.- Acessing Visual Builder Studio and WorkSpace using Visual Builder Cloud Service (click to show)</summary>

 ---
   To develop your Visual Builder Application you must access to the workshop Visual Builder Studio instance.
 Visual Builder is not only used to develop Visual Builder applications, but it allows the development of any kind of modern application thanks to its multitude of integrated development tools, such as a GIT repository, CI/CD pipelines engine, artifact generation, container repository, agile tools, team building tools like wiki and snipples and more.
 If you want to know more please click [here](https://www.oracle.com/application-development/visual-builder-studio/)